-- As per provisions of 'The Building and 8 Other Construction Workers Welfare Cess Act, 1996' as principal employer, Company was required to deduct 1% labour cess aggregating to Rs.
-52.70 lakhs excluding interest and penalty, if any from the contractors bill for works contract carried out at Rohini Heliport, New Delhi which was capitalized in the financial year 2016-17.
-The Company has neither deducted nor deposited labour cess with Union Territory of Delhi for aforesaid works contract.
-The amount has to be recovered from the contractor and deposited; however, the matter is subjudice.
-This is a continuing default. - 9.
-As stated in Note No. 2 B (vi), estimated useful life of Helicopters was increased from 20 years as stated in Schedule II of the Companies Act, 2013 to 35 years for Dauphin/Bell/Ecureuil fleet and 30 years for MI fleet, based on suggestion by internal technical committee leading to lower depreciation charge for the year with consequential impact on identification of onerous contract, loss from continued operations, deferred tax and reserves for the year.
+- 7. As stated in Note No. 2 B (vi), estimated useful life of Helicopters was increased from 20 years as stated in Schedule II of the Companies Act, 2013 to 35 years for Dauphin/ Bell/Ecureuil fleet and 30 years for MI fleet, based on suggestion by internal technical committee leading to lower depreciation charge for the year with consequential impact on identification of onerous contract, loss from continued operations, deferred tax and reserves for the year.
 We have observed that in the past few years, Aircraft on ground (AOG) days, levy of Liquidated damages by clients has increased, revenue flying hours has decreased, and non-availability/support of few avionics spares of Dauphin AS 365N due to obsolescence from the manufacturers/ OEM's has lead to permanent grounding of 5 Dauphin N helicopters which have been impaired during the year.
-As it is a technical matter, we have relied on the assessment of the technical committee. - 10.
-As stated in Note no. 32 VId, the management is of the view that impairment testing of assets is not required, as the carrying value of its assets does not exceed its recoverable amount, however, value in use cannot be calculated for want of information i.e. future cash flows expected to be derived from the asset.

-- As stated in Note no. 32 XV, Rohini heliport 11. was capitalized during the financial year 2016-17 on provisional basis and the contractor had gone into arbitration.
+As it is a technical matter, we have relied on the assessment of the technical committee. - 8.
+As stated in Note no. 32 VI d, the management is of the view that impairment testing of assets is not required, as the carrying value of its assets does not exceed its recoverable amount, however, value in use cannot be calculated for want of information i.e. future cash flows expected to be derived from the asset. - 9.
+As stated in Note no. 32 XV, Rohini heliport was capitalized during the financial year 2016-17 on provisional basis and the contractor had gone into arbitration.
 Arbitration award was pronounced on 3rd July, 2019, substantially allowing claims of claimant and partially allowing counter claims of the Company.
 Subsequently, the Company filed objections against the award with the Hon'ble High Court of Delhi, which has granted interim stay.
+Pursuant to Orders passed by Hon'ble

-As the matter is subjudice, impact, if any on capitalization of Property, Plant & Equipment and consequential depreciation, cannot be quantified. - 12.
-As stated in Note No. 32 XVI, the Company had got contract for construction of Helicopter Training Academy cum Heliport at Hadapsar, Pune from the DGCA on deposit basis.
+Delhi High Court, PHL has deposited Rs.
+1362.42 Lakhs in the Registry and the award has been stayed.
+The next date of hearing is 12.10.2022.
+As the matter is subjudice, impact if any, capitalization of Property, Plant & Equipment and consequential depreciation, cannot be quantified.

+- 10. As stated in Note No. 32 XVI, the Company had got contract for construction of Helicopter Training Academy cum Heliport at Hadapsar, Pune from the DGCA on deposit basis.
 The same was sub contracted to NBCC, which had handed over the building to the company in 2016.
 The company has no documents to certify handing over the stated building to DGCA.
 Neither has insurance has been taken for the building nor any security guards deployed.
-In case of pilferage at/damage to the building, loss, if any will have to be borne by the company. - 13.
-As stated in Note no. 32 IX, Balance confirmations were circulated to parties covered under the head Trade receivables, Trade payables, Long term and short-term liabilities, Other Current liabilities, Long term and Short term Loan & Advances and deposits but no response was received except two parties.
-Pending confirmation and reconciliation, consequential impact on the Ind AS financial statements cannot be quantified. - 14.
-Branch Auditor of western region has observed that During the financial year 2020-21, The Company has entered into a Letter of Award "LOA" (dated 02nd March 2021) with Hindustan Oil Exploration Company (Advance from Trade Receivable) Against which the Company has received an Advance amounting to Rs.
-24,20,950 relating to Lease one Dauphin SA 365N3 Helicopter for a period of 1 Years from the date of contract on call out basis.
-The Company has not paid an Output Tax Liability (CGST and SCGST @9% each) on advance received amounting to Rs.3,69,297 as required under Section 13 of Central Goods and Services Act, 2017.
+In case of pilferage at/damage to the building, loss, if any will have to be borne by the company. - 11.
+As stated in Note no. 32 IX, Balance confirmations were circulated to parties covered under the head Trade receivables, Trade payables, Long term and short-term liabilities, Other Current liabilities, Long term and Short term Loan & Advances and deposits but no response was received.
+Pending confirmation and reconciliation, consequential impact on the Ind AS financial statements cannot be quantified. - 12.

-- Branch Auditor of Western Region has 15. observed, that the Company had entered Memorandum of Understanding (MOU) with Administration of Daman & Diu dated 29th September 2017 for a period of 3 Years from the date of Signing has expired on 28th September 2020 and the company has not entered into a revised Agreement with Administration of Daman & Diu.
-The Company has issued sales invoice of Fixed Monthly Charges and Hourly monthly charges based on the MOU dated 29th September 2017 which has expired and the basis of such revenue recognition could not be justified and hence, its impact on the Ind AS financial statements cannot be quantified. - 16.
 The company has followed component accounting since the date of transition i.e. April 1, 2015 for its Property, Plant & Equipment.
 The company has identified six major components of the helicopters namely Engine, Main Gear Box (MGB), Hub Assembly, Transmission Assembly, Embedded maintenance and Hull.
 Engines of Dauphin N & N3 fleet are depreciated on average flying hours instead of actual flying hours for the year.
 Further, cost of overhaul of Engines of Dauphin N & N3 fleet during the year has been capitalised as a single line item, without charging off balance of respective components to the Statement of Profit & Loss.